windlok1010/docker-zenphoto/README.md

+Includes Imagick support, just enable it in the zenphoto options after installation.

 This version uses an external database.
 I run a mariadb container for this.
 You will need to specify the database server on first run.

 # docker-zenphoto